thak123/jekyll-now/README.md

 # Hi all, I'm Gaurish ![enter image description here](https://twemoji.maxcdn.com/2/72x72/1f44b.png)
-I am currently pursing my Ph.D. the University of Zagreb
+I am currently pursing my Ph.D. at the [Faculty of humanities and social sciences, University of Zagreb](https://web2020.ffzg.unizg.hr/).
+I have Bachelor in Computer Engineering and Masters in

 ## About me